drpicox/david-rodenas.com/_notes/rest.md

 - `PUT` replaces an existing object in a collection.
-In this case the URL should point to the object, and consecuently the id must be known by the app.
+In this case the URL should point to the object, and consequently the id must be known by the app.
 If the object does not exists
 the server can create it, but
-this behaviour is optionally.
+this behavior is optionally.
 - `DELETE` deletes an object,
 or many objects from a collection.
 It can be used with query params.